 - Matching the style of other participants gives the comic visual consistency but should not limit creativity and should not be the aim of the project.
 Embrace diversity.
 Due to different styles, the story should be given more care to bring consistency to the comic.
 Try to match how characters speak and behave.

-- Look for opportunities to close a story in order to avoid a comic that drags itself forever.
+- Look for opportunities to close a story to avoid a comic that drags itself forever.
 Call out to others that you intend to close it if you have an idea.

-- What excites me the most is seeing what new turn a story has taken and then come up with ideas on how I should I take it from there.
+- What excites me the most is seeing what new turn a story has taken and then coming up with ideas on how I should take it from there.
 It’s like a treasure hunt with an old map.

-I hope the imagery and system inspired you, and that you’ll give drawing comics with you friends a try.
+I hope the imagery and system inspired you and that you’ll give drawing comics with your friends a try.
 I promise you it’s a lot of fun.